uniment/Objects.jl/README.md

 Instances of `Object` have properties that can be casually and easily created and composed, and then accessed and changed using dot-syntax.

-Once an `Object` has been carved into the desired form, it can serve as a "template" for replication, using efficient construction techniques to create clones with the same datatypes but with custom values.
+Once an `Object` has been carved into the desired form, it can serve as a "template" for replication to create clones with the same datatypes but with custom values.

 In addition, `Object`s can inherit traits from other `Object`s through prototype inheritance.
 [Prototype inheritance](https://en.wikipedia.org/wiki/Prototype-based_programming) is a simple object inheritance model most widely known for its use in JavaScript and Lua.
 These `Object`s behave similarly to JavaScript's `Object`s, but with the benefits of strict inferred typing and immutability when desired.